 - heart shape cookie cutter

-Roll the dough out on a piece of parchment paper to approximately 1/4″ thick.
+Roll the salt dough out on a piece of parchment paper to approximately 1/4″ thick.

-Use a knife or the end of a nail to carve letters into the hearts – things you would normally find on conversation heart candies.
+Use a tool to carve letters into the hearts – words you would normally find on conversation heart candies.

-When shapes are totally dry paint them in several colors.
+When shapes are totally dry, paint them in several different colors.
 Apply 2 coats of paint and let the hearts dry completely.

 Use a fine tip paint pen to trace the letters that were carved in the dough.

-You can get more ideas for Valentine’s Day on my pinterest board:
+Get more ideas for Valentine’s Day on my Valentine Pinterest board!